 However, if Belgian waffles are not cooked correctly, they can end up dry and crumbly.
-One common mistake is overusing the Belgian waffle maker, which causes the steam to escape and leaves them dry.
+One common mistake is overcooking the waffle while in the Belgian waffle maker, which causes all the steam to escape and leaves them dry.

 Another mistake is to undercook them, which results in a gummy texture.
 Cook Belgian waffles until they turn brown around the edges to achieve the perfect balance of lightness and moisture.

 You also want to make sure that your waffles don’t stick.
 Be sure to use a Belgian waffle maker with a non stick coating, or use cooking spray to prevent the waffles from sticking and making them easier to remove from the appliance.

 Belgian waffles are known for their light, fluffy texture and crispy golden brown exterior.
 But how do you know when they're done?
 The best way to tell is by looking for the telltale signs of doneness: